 While we understand that this effort is about GDPR compliance, we are disappointed that ICANN would lose an opportunity to insist on compliance with ALL data protection laws, rather than only make it mandatory to avoid violating laws where they have a stake (a potential fine of 4% of global annual revenue) in ensuring compliance.
 This is a very bad risk decision, and shows a cynical disrespect for adherence to law.

-For the past 20 years, registrars and registries have been at liberty to disregard data protection law; there are no requirements in the GDPR that are new other than enforcement.
+For the past 20 years, registrars and registries have been at liberty to disregard data protection law; there are few requirements in the GDPR that are new other than enforcement.
 It would be refreshing if ICANN would admit this, and push contracted parties to comply with all law, not just the ones where you anticipate financial consequences for non-compliance.
 This kind of approach only encourages frustrated civil society actors to seek innovative ways to sue under the new Regulation.
 As has been well described by the parties who signed on to the ECO submission, it is extremely difficult to determine when data will be within the European Economic Area ambit.
 This is precisely why the new regulation takes a more explicit approach to extra-territorial reach, it recognizes the complexity of the current global Internet environment, across a wide range of factors.

 Anonymous Email Mechanisms

 We believe that anonymous email mechanisms as described, and captcha-enabled mechanisms will go a long way to reducing spam and harassment that end-users face.
 We support efforts to develop these further.
-In particular, this mechanism can be used to constrain full access in a tiered system….access rights might be only to reach these layers where such mechanisms are available, on an individual basis.
+In particular, this mechanism can be used to constrain full access in a tiered system, one of our big concerns….access rights might be only to reach these layers where such mechanisms are available, on an individual basis and targeted to specific investigations..

 Purpose of Processing

 We appreciate the attempt to analyse the purpose of processing.
-Given that this model has appeared only on 8 March, when our delegation was traveling to the ICANN meeting in Puerto Rico which began on 10 March, we have not had sufficient time to provide our legal analysis of the purposes of processing.
+Given that this model has appeared only on 8 March, when our delegation was traveling to the ICANN meeting in Puerto Rico that began on 10 March, we have not had sufficient time to provide our legal analysis of the purposes of processing.
 As we and our members have commented before, there is much conflation going on at ICANN over the actual purpose of processing, both in the Registration Directory Service Policy Development Process Working Group working on the new policy, and in the GDPR discussions.
 Briefly, we would like to make the following points:

 Use cases should not be confused with purposes in performing data protection analysis.
 This is particularly true when use cases have proliferated over the past 20 years based on the ability to get data freely that should have been protected under data protection law.

 The attempt to make serving the “global public interest” a legal basis for processing is fundamentally flawed, particularly when processing means providing full access to personal data for stakeholders who have assembled at ICANN but whose core activities are not fundamental to the DNS.
-Value added service providers, intellectual property lawyers, and domain name marketers may have considerable financial interests in getting easy access to data, but that does not mean that ICANN should facilitate that.
+Value added service providers, intellectual property lawyers, and domain name marketers may have considerable financial interests in getting easy access to data, but that does not mean that ICANN should facilitate that, nor that these uses of registrant data are in the public.interest or vital to the stability and security of the DNS.